 We’ve all heard the story of Mark Zuckerberg and how he founded Facebook.
 Whether you followed Facebook from the beginning or you saw the Social Network, you know that his story all began in college.
 He was able to become his own boss in college, and ended up being the founder of one of the world’s largest social sites.
 If it wasn’t for him using his skills he learned while attending school, then he probably would have never founded Facebook.
 Imagine if he would have waited till graduating college to begin a business.
 But we all know, Zuckerberg never graduated from Harvard.
 Following the success of his innovative site, he was able to drop out of college and begin his life as a CEO.

 You may not be the founder of the next Facebook (will anything ever surpass Facebook & Twitter?) but you can give it a shot, and use the time you have in college to be your own boss, make your own money.
 The step to being added to the list of the amazing young college entrepreneurs in our society all begins with having a passion.
 What are you passionate about?
 What’s that one thing that you would do all day even if you didn’t get paid for it?
 Or maybe there is something in the world or your environment that you feel needs to be addressed.
 Whatever your passion is, find it, believe in it, and begin finding innovative ways to bring in some cash flow.
+This will also help keep you off any debt collectors radar unless something is done my mistake, which can then be repaired relatively quickly.

 Everyone may have different ways to bring in money from their passion, but the main thing each grind needs to have in common is determination & creativity.
 Be creative and utilize every resource you have, in particular online.
 Below are just a few tips that might help you start your own business while in college & bring in some extra cash.